 Openly sharing who we are (and aren’t) helps create an atmosphere of trust and candid communication, and it lays the groundwork for a great onboarding experience.
 Further, I’ve found that many candidates appear more relaxed and energized following these conversations, except in the cases when our Values don’t really connect with theirs (which is perfectly fine and part of the goal of learning in the hiring process).

 An important caveat: Values alignment is different than “culture fit.”
 We’re looking for future Campers who are energized and inspired by our values, as well as people who bring new backgrounds, perspectives, and experiences.
 Like many forward-thinking organizations, we focus on culture contribution to avoid the “similar to me” pitfall (one of the strongest and most common sources of bias associated with culture fit).
 We’ve recently added bias and “fit risk” training into our hiring enablement program.

 The impact of a thorough, thoughtful onboarding program has been well-researched and is a core component of our new Camper program that focuses on values and culture.
 Here's what a Camper learns about our values in their first few weeks at Culture Amp.

-The new Camper’s Mentor then follows up 1-on-1 to introduce our Book of Signs process and kick off an in-depth two-way conversation about values.
+- The new Camper’s Mentor follows up one-on-one to introduce our Book of Signs process and kick off an in-depth two-way conversation about values.

 Our Book of Signs (named so because we think of our Values as road signs that help guide us) is both a thing (currently a slide deck) and a process.
-The goal of this process is to help new hires better understand the meaning, relevance, and mutuality of our values.
+This process aims to help new hires better understand the meaning, relevance, and mutuality of our values.
 It also helps start a conversation around what each new Camper values and how we might help bring their values into their work.